Tipton: History

 The Black Country Living Museum in nearby Dudley re-creates life in the early 20th century Black Country, in original buildings which have been rebuilt and furnished, many of them being transported from – or based on – sites originally located in Tipton.
-There is a residential canal basin at the museum, reflecting Tipton's former status in popular local culture as the Venice of the Midlands.
+There is a residential canal basin at the museum, reflecting Tipton's former status in popular local culture as the 'Venice of the Midlands'.

 Some of the town's canals were infilled during the 1960s and 1970s.
 The towpaths of the remaining canals, the Old and New BCN Main Lines are today a cycling, wildlife and leisure facility.

-The landscape of Tipton began to change further from the late 1920s when new housing estates were built by the town's council, in response to the growing need to replace slum housing.
-Among the first council estates to be built were the Shrubbery Estate at Tipton Green, the Tibbington Estate near Princes End, (Princes End came under Coseley at the time) the Moat Farm Estate at Ocker Hill (which earned the nickname "Lost City" due to its isolated location) and the Cotterill's Farm Estate at Ocker Hill, the Glebefields Estate at Ocker Hill and Great Bridge.
+The landscape of Tipton began to change further from the late 1920s when new housing estates were built by the town's council in response to the growing need to replace slum housing.
+Among the first council estates to be built were the Shrubbery Estate at Tipton Green, the Tibbington Estate near Princes End (which came under Coseley at the time), the Moat Farm Estate at Ocker Hill (which earned the nickname "Lost City" due to its isolated location), and the Cotterill's Farm Estate at Ocker Hill, the Glebefields Estate at Ocker Hill and Great Bridge.
 Private houses were also built on smaller developments around the same time.
 The "Lost City" was integrated with the rest of Tipton as further housing developments sprang up around it namely The Glebefields Estate and The Gospel Oak Estate.

-During the Second World War (1939–1945), there were a number of air raids on the town.
-On 19 November 1940, three people were killed by a Luftwaffe bomb which was dropped in Bloomfield Road and destroyed several buildings including the Star public house; it was rebuilt after the war but demolished in 1996.
+During the Second World War (1939–1945), Nazi Germany made The Blitz, a bombing campaign against the United Kingdom (7 September 1940 to 11 May 1941).
+There were a number of air raids on Tipton.
+On 19 November 1940, three people were killed by a Luftwaffe bomb which was dropped in Bloomfield Road and destroyed several buildings including the Star public house; it was rebuilt after the war and demolished in 1996.
 Just before Christmas in 1940, an anti-aircraft shell fired from the hills at Rowley Regis fell down the chimney of the Boat Inn, Dudley Road East, Tividale; fatally injuring 12 people at a wedding reception (including the bride, while the groom lost both legs) as well as the resident of an adjacent house.
 On 17 May 1941, six people died in an air raid in New Road, Great Bridge.
 Tipton Tavern and New Road Methodist Church were destroyed and a number of nearby houses were damaged.
 Tipton Tavern landlord Roger Preece was trapped in the rubble but survived with minor injuries.